-It is also essential to let the medical staff know if you are claustrophobic.
-You might need to take some sedatives or can opt for an Open MRI or Front Open MRI system that is open on two sides and is better suited for claustrophobic patients.
+It is also essential to let the medical staff know if you are claustrophobic, as you may require a sedative for the procedure.
+Alternatively, you can opt for an Open MRI or Front Open MRI system that is open on both ends and is better suited for claustrophobic patients.

 You will also be asked to leave your jewelry and valuables at home or have a family member come with you to take care of your items.

 A brain MRI generally lasts between 30-60 minutes, depending on the movement of the patient.
-If a Brain MRI with contrast is required, then it may take a little more time (to administer the dye).
+If a Brain MRI with contrast is required, it may take additional time to administer the dye.

 What Happens During The Brain MRI Scan?

 Depending on whether you get an MRI in a traditional machine or a Front Open MRI machine, a plastic coil/cage will be placed around your head to reduce movement.
-At this time, you may be administered the contrast dye to see blood vessels and minute parts of the brain better.
+At this time, you may be administered the contrast dye to better enhance images of the blood vessels and minute parts of the brain.

-There is a microphone built into the machine, and you will be able to communicate with the radiologist or technician easily.
-You can also ask your radiologist to play some music that you want to listen to or ask for earplugs - to reduce the noise created by the machine.
+There is a microphone built into the machine, and you will be able to communicate with the radiologist or technician throughout the procedure.
+You can also ask your radiologist to play music that you prefer, or ask for earplugs to reduce noise created by the machine.

 What Happens After The Scan?

-Once the MRI scan of the brain is carried out, you can resume normal activities immediately.
+Once the MRI scan of the brain is completed, you can resume normal activities immediately.

-If you had a sedative administered, then it is best to have a friend or relative take you home as it is not safe to drive or operate heavy machinery or drink alcohol 24 hours after taking it.
+If you had a sedative administered, you will need to have a friend or relative transport you home, as it is not safe to drive or operate heavy machinery or drink alcohol 24 hours afterward.

-A Radiologist will interpret your MRI scans, and a report sent to the doctor who prescribed the scan to you.
+A radiologist will interpret your MRI scans, and a report will be sent to the doctor who prescribed the scan.

 What Happens If You Are Diagnosed With A Silent Stroke?

-Once you get a Brain MRI scan, your scans will be evaluated and sent to your prescribing doctor.
-If any abnormalities are found, then you will be assessed for risk factors that contribute to blockage of the blood vessels like high blood pressure, diabetes, high cholesterol, and vascular weakness in the brain or other parts of the brain.
+Once you undergo a Brain MRI scan, the images will be evaluated and sent to your prescribing doctor.
+If any abnormalities are found, you will be assessed for risk factors that can contribute to blockage of the blood vessels.
+These can include high blood pressure, diabetes, high cholesterol, and vascular weakness in the brain.

-If a silent stroke has already occurred, then the patient is generally recommended the stroke prevention guidelines.
-But, if symptoms before a silent stroke are detected, then patients may be required to take blood thinners or medication to lower blood pressure or LDL cholesterol.
+If a silent stroke has already occurred, the patient is generally recommended to follow standard stroke prevention guidelines.
+However, if symptoms are detected in advance, patients may be required to take blood thinners or medication that lowers blood pressure/LDL cholesterol.

 Can You Prevent a Silent Stroke?

-While it is hard to detect a silent stroke and even harder to restore function to the parts of the brain, it affects - it is relatively easy to prevent it from happening.
+While it is hard to detect a silent stroke and even harder to restore function to the parts of the brain it impacts, prevention is possible.

-Here are some ways you can prevent it:
+Here are some ways you can prevent stroke:

 - Monitor Blood Pressure: High blood pressure is one of the leading causes of artery weakening, as the blood continuously pushes against the artery walls.